tastejs/todomvc-app-template/readme.md

 ## Implementation

-The app was created with d3.js, by using its data-binding, illustrated in the [General Update Pattern](http://bl.ocks.org/mbostock/3808218) series of articles.
+The app was created with d3.js, by using its data binding, illustrated in the [General Update Pattern](http://bl.ocks.org/mbostock/3808218) series of articles.